mklabs/tiny-lr/readme.md

 [![NPM](https://nodei.co/npm/tiny-lr.png?downloads=true&stars=true)](https://nodei.co/npm/tiny-lr/)

-It exposes an HTTP server and express middleware, with a very basic REST Api to notify the server of a particular change.
+It exposes an HTTP server and express middleware, with a very basic REST API to notify the server of a particular change.

-It doesn't have any watch ability, it must be done at the build process or application level.
+It doesn't have any watch ability, this must be done at the build process or application level.

-Instead, it exposes a very simple API to notify the server that some changes have been made, then broadcasted to every livereload client connected.
+Instead, it exposes a very simple API to notify the server that some changes have been made, then broadcasted to every connected livereload client.

-    # notify a single change
+    # notify of a single change
     curl http://localhost:35729/changed?files=style.css

     # notify using a longer path
     curl http://localhost:35729/changed?files=js/app.js

-    # notify multiple changes, comma or space delimited
+    # notify of multiple changes, comma or space delimited
     curl http://localhost:35729/changed?files=index.html,style.css,docs/docco.css

-Or you can bulk the information into a POST request, with body as a JSON array of files.
+Or you can bulk the information into a POST request, with the body as a JSON array of files.

     curl -X POST http://localhost:35729/changed -d '{ "files": ["style.css", "app.js"] }'